1989 Detroit Tigers season: April

 April 4: Before the largest Opening Day crowd in Texas Rangers' history, the Tigers are shut out by Charlie Hough 4–0.
 The Tigers never really get their offense going, collecting only five hits.
 It is the first time the Tigers are shut out on Opening Day since 1975.
 Chet Lemon has the first hit of the Tigers' season and Jack Morris takes the loss.
 Morris tied the American League record with his tenth consecutive Opening Day start.
 He would go on to set the Major League record with 14 straight Opening Day assignments, breaking the record of Robin Roberts of the Philadelphia Phillies.

 Before the game, the first pitch is delivered by at the time recently fired Dallas Cowboys coach Tom Landry.
 Landry is joined by the new ownership of the Rangers, headed by George W. Bush.

-April 7: The Tigers win their first game of the season, a 10–3 rout of the Milwaukee Brewers before 51,473 fans at Tiger Stadium.
+April 7: The Tigers win their first home game of the season, a 10–3 rout of the Milwaukee Brewers before 51,473 fans at Tiger Stadium.
 Doyle Alexander earns the victory in the home opener, displaying a knuckleball he developed during Spring Training.
 The Tigers scored eight runs in the seventh and eighth innings and were led by Matt Nokes (2 run homer) and Kenny Williams (2 clutch hits and 3 RBI).
 Manager Sparky Anderson won his 1700th game as a manager, making him only the 10th manager at the time to reach that plateau.

 April 9: The Tigers have their first cancellation of the season as their game against Milwaukee is postponed.
 The game is rescheduled as part of a doubleheader on August 7 due to cold temperatures and snow flurries.

 April 12: Despite the team's worst start in nine years and hitting a collective .202, manager Sparky Anderson tells the media "We've got the most wins in baseball during the 80s.
 How can you lead baseball for nine years and the get off to a slow start one year and have people start panicking?
 Come October, we'll be there."

 April 14: The Tigers fall into last place in the American League East following their 4–2 loss to the Texas Rangers.
 Despite this, the Tigers are only 2 games out in the American League East as no team in the division has a winning record.

 April 17: With the Tigers in last place with a 2–7 record, there is only 3 games difference from first to last place in the American League East.
 Sparky Anderson tells the media, "Nobody else is doing anything.
 But if we keep going on like this, we'll get separated from the others."